Saint-Chamond

 Q754758

 The Saint-Chamond was the second French tank to enter service during the First World War, with 400 manufactured from April 1917 to July 1918.
-Although not a tank by a strict definition of a heavily armoured turreted vehicle, it is generally accepted and described as such in accounts of early tank development.
 It takes its name from the commune of Saint-Chamond where its manufacturers Compagnie des forges et aciéries de la marine et d'Homécourt (FAMH) were based.

 9-11-1917.
 Nanteuil la Fosse.
 Tanks - Fonds Berthelé - 49Fi12449-11-1917.
 Nanteuil la Fosse.
 Tanks - Fonds Berthelé - 49Fi1244